JoramKeijser/JoramKeijser.github.io/_posts/2022-04-21-mutations.md

 Monroe et al. also investigated potential mechanisms, building on ideas from [Martincorena & Luscombe](https://doi.org/10.1002/bies.201200150) and others.
 The authors showed that the mutation rate of a genomic region can be predicted from several of its features.
 Some of these are epigenomic, i.e. they affect gene expression without changing the DNA itself[^6], for example by changing the [histone proteins](https://en.wikipedia.org/wiki/Histone) that package DNA.
 This change in packaging can increase or decrease the genes’ expression by making it more or less accessible to transcription factors.
 Interestingly, such a change in a gene’s packaging can also increase the accuracy of its replication (see e.g. [Chong et al.](https://doi.org/10.1038/s41467-020-14595-4)).
 Natural selection could thus tune mutation rates by shaping DNA packaging around important genes.

-[^6]: Note, epigenetics is not equivalent to [epigenetic inheritance](https://en.wikipedia.org/wiki/Transgenerational_epigenetic_inheritance), and is not necessarily environmentally induced.
-Epigenetically-variable mutation rates are more likely a by-product of gene expression than a consequence of environmental factors.
+[^6]: Note, epigenetics is not equivalent to [epigenetic inheritance](https://en.wikipedia.org/wiki/Transgenerational_epigenetic_inheritance), and is not necessarily environmentally induced either.
+Epigenetically-determined mutation rates are more likely a by-product of gene expression than a consequence of environmental factors.

 Finally, the authors also provide evidence that the mutation rate variability is adaptive: Essential genes mutate less than genes with an environmentally-dependent function (Fig c).
 The variation in mutation rates therefore reduces the number of deleterious mutations, allowing it to bias the course of evolution.